 How To Use

 Tube wasabi and powdered wasabi are the most accessible forms of wasabi.
-Store opened tube wasabi in the refrigerator.
+Store the opened tube wasabi in the refrigerator.
 Try to find ones with real wasabi.

 Real wasabi is expensive, whether imported from Japan or cultivated elsewhere.
 It’s susceptible to open air and will lose its flavor in 15 minutes.
 Putting a smear of wasabi under the cut of fish for sushi prevents oxidation.
 Sushi masters will grind wasabi per order and will never make a batch.
 If you see a pile of green paste, it’s fake wasabi.